 To keep things simple, you can use the default targeting Pinterest sets for you based on your goals and budget.

 If you’re looking to find more people like your current customers, try an Actalike audience.
 This tells Ads Manager to focus on finding people with similar behaviors to your existing customer base, which can increase the likelihood of them engaging with your brand.

 Control how much you’ll pay per ad, how often your ads show up and how long people will see them.
 You can spend a specific amount of your budget each day, or spread your spend over the campaign’s lifetime.

 Remember, Pinners are planners.
 They’re looking to find early inspiration for seasonal and life moments.
 Get to know Pinner planning timelines and assign your budget accordingly.

-Just input how much you’re willing to spend on your campaign and our tools will allocate the budget across your ad groups to drive more efficient results.
+Just input how much you’re willing to spend for your campaign, and our tools will allocate the budget across your ad groups to drive more efficient results.

-In this final step before you launch your campaign, you can turn on extra optimisations to make sure that you’re getting the best results.
-These optimisations help you to run more efficient campaigns and get the most out of your budget.
-As you navigate through these final decisions, Ads Manager includes tips to help you to choose the best fit for your campaign.
+In this final step before you launch your campaign, you can turn on extra optimizations to make sure you’re getting the best results.
+These optimizations help you run more efficient campaigns and get the most out of your budget.
+As you navigate through these final decisions, Ads Manager includes tips to help you choose the best fit for your campaign.

 Look for the opportunity to use automatic bidding.
 In tests, advertisers using automatic bidding got 35% more clicks for the same budget.¹

-Keep an eye on Pinterest Analytics so that you know what's performing well and where you can improve.
+Keep an eye on Pinterest Analytics so you know what's performing well, and where you can improve.